tszheichoi/awesome-sensor-logger/STUDY_WEBHOOKS.md

 # Study Webhooks
 When participants contribute recordings to a Study, it is often useful to provide timely analysis results and feedback based on the collected data.
-You may also want to trigger advanced automation based on participant's recordings.
+You may also want to trigger advanced automation based on participants' recordings.
 Both of these can be done via Studies Webhooks.

 With Webhooks, you can get notified whenever a participant uploads a recording, and you can optionally send an analysis report back to the participant, which can be viewed in-app alongside the recording.
 There are three modes: